eecs370/eecs370.github.io/projects/p3_spec.md

 stages).

 # 6. Grading, Auto-Grading, and Formatting

+**For spring 21 semester:**  To incentivize starting early, students will receive 1 bonus point if they earn all of the available points for exposing instructor bugs **48-hours** before the posted deadlines.

 We will grade primarily on functionality.
 In particular, we will run your program on various assembly-language programs and check the contents of your